 SHAPIRO: Things like infection, vitamin deficiencies, blood disease and clotting problems can mimic signs of child abuse.

 SHAPIRO: When Monea Tyson's 2-year-old son, Jayceon, was rushed to an El Paso hospital, workers there mistakenly concluded that his congenital skin discolorations - known as Mongolian spots - were bruises.
 Right away, Tyson was suspected of child abuse that killed her son.

-Ms. MONEA TYSON: I found out I'm being charged.
+M: I found out I'm being charged.
 And you don't know how to take that because you're sitting here grieving for a son that you lost, and then to turn around and find out that you're being charged with capital murder, it's kind of - it's hard for one person, a human being, to take, you know?

-Joseph Shapiro, NPR News.
+SHAPIRO: Joseph Shapiro, NPR News.

-You're listening to MORNING EDITION, from NPR News.
+: You're listening to MORNING EDITION, from NPR News.